Office Timeline – free timeline maker

 Task NameClear, concise description"Design mockups for dashboard"

-Phase/CategoryGroups related tasks (optional but helpful)"Design," "Development," "Testing"
+Phase/CategoryGroups related tasks"Design," "Development," "Testing"

 OwnerPerson responsible for completing the task"Sarah Chen"